microsoft/Semi-supervised-learning/README.md

 ## Getting Started

 This is an example of how to set up USB locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up, running follow these simple example steps.

 ### Prerequisites